Medically reviewed by Drugs.com. Last updated on Jan 13, 2022.

 The influenza vaccine, which is given once a year, can prevent both flu and bacterial infections or pneumonia that can follow the flu.
 Anyone older than 6 months should get the vaccine.

 The main treatment for pneumonia is one or more antibiotics.
 A younger or healthier person can be treated safely with antibiotics at home and can feel better in a few days.
 Some people are at higher risk of complications and may need to be hospitalized for two days to a week.
 They include people who are older than 60 or have other diseases such as heart failure, active cancer, chronic kidney disease or chronic obstructive pulmonary disease (COPD).

 In addition to antibiotics, other treatments for pneumonia include rest, adequate fluid, and supplemental oxygen if needed to maintain a safe blood oxygen level.

 When to Call a Professional

 A simple cold or bronchitis caused by a virus can share many of the same symptoms as pneumonia.
-Pneumonia is possible when your cough produces sputum with a green or brown color, you are having shaking chills or you are having trouble breathing.
+Pneumonia is possible when your cough produces sputum with a green or brown color, you are having shaking chills and/or high fever, or you are having trouble breathing.
 In these cases, you should promptly call your doctor.